manan-m-shah/joks/README.md

 ### Adding a Package

-To add a package to your project using Joks, run the `joks add` command followed by the package name:
+To add a package to your project using `joks`, run the `joks add` command followed by the package name:

 ```
 joks add <package>